jibeproject/matsim-jibe/README.md

 ### Destinations file

 The destinations file is a .csv file specifying the destinations to be routed to and their weights.
+It should have the following attributes:

- - ID: a unique ID for each destination.
+ - **ID:** a unique ID for each destination.
 The ID cannot include commas.
- - X: the x-coordinate
+ - **X:** the x-coordinate
- - Y: the y-coordinate
+ - **Y:** the y-coordinate
- - WEIGHT: the weight of each destination.
+ - **WEIGHT:** the weight of each destination.
 If not provided, we assume all destinations have equal weight of 1.

 This code also supports destinations with multiple access points (e.g. large green spaces).
-If a destination has multiple access points, include each access point as a seperate line in the destinations file, but keep the destination ID the same.
+If a destination has multiple access points, include each access point as a separate line in the destinations file, but keep the destination ID the same.
 The code will calculate costs to all possible access points but the final accessibility calculation will only consider the access point with the lowest cost from the origin.

 ## Other methods